Monarchy in Saskatchewan: Civic names

 Place names provide information about the landscape and settlement of an area.
 Several among the names of neighbourhoods, parks and streets in Saskatoon have connections to the Crown.
 One of its most recognisable features is the Broadway Bridge, an arch bridge that spans the east and west river shores.
 It was at one time considered that the bridge should be renamed for King George V. Neighbourhoods of note include King George near the city centre.
 Once home to celebrated athlete Gordie Howe, most of its homes were built prior to World War II.
 Queen Elizabeth is another mature area.
 Most of the homes were built during and soon after World War II, and several among its streets have royal namesakes.
 Massey Place is named for Canadian Governor General Vincent Massey.
 Most of its homes were constructed in the 1960s and 1970s.
-McNab Park, located near the airport, is named for Lieutenant Governor Archibald McNab and also for his son, a noted pilot in World War II.
+McNab Park, near the airport, is named for Lieutenant Governor Archibald McNab and also for his son, a noted pilot in World War II.
 It was built as a station for the armed forces in 1967, and has since been used as a low-income housing development.

 Parks with royal namesakes include Victoria Park, named for Queen Victoria.
 Spanning 38.8 acre, it is one of the oldest and most scenic public spaces.
 It is home to badminton and tennis clubs and a civic swimming pool.
 The south river bank between the Broadway Bridge and University Bridge was dedicated Coronation Park for King George VI after his coronation in 1937, later to be renamed Cosmopolitan Park in 1952.
 Princess Diana Multi-District Park is named for Diana, Princess of Wales, and its construction was undertaken a year after her death, in 1998.
 Massey Park, which spans 1.7 acre in the Nutana neighbourhood, is believed to be named for Governor General Vincent Massey.
 The playing fields at Nutana Collegiate are the last remnant of the Louise Grounds, named for Princess Louise, Duchess of Argyll, daughter of Queen Victoria and wife of Governor General the Marquess of Lorne.